gazebosim/gz-sim/examples/plugin/priority_printer_plugin/README.md

     gz sim -v 3 priority_printer_plugin.sdf -s -r --iterations 5

-You should see green messages on the terminal like:
+You should see green messages on the terminal like those given below.
+Note that the system with priority `-100` was executed first, despite being the fifth system in the XML ordering.
+There are two instances of systems with the same priority value: the fourth and sixth systems with priority 0 (with "unset" defaulting to 0) and the first and seventh systems with priority 100.
+In each case, the system declared earlier in XML executed first.

 ```
 [Msg] PreUpdate: Iteration 1, system priority -100, system label fifth